Addressing Polarization and Unfairness in Performative Prediction: Preliminaries

-where $\text{Tr}$ is not necessarily the same as transition mapping $\text{T}$ that drives evolution of data.
-Depending on how frequently the model is deployed compared to the change of data, $\text{Tr}$ can be defined differently based on \textbf{repeated deployment schema}.
+where $\text{Tr}$ may not be the same as transition map $\text{T}$ that drives evolution of data.
+Depending on how frequently the model is deployed compared to the change of data, $\text{Tr}$ is defined differently based on \textbf{repeated deployment schema}.
 Common examples include:

-where the \textit{repeated risk minimization} (RRM) \cite{perdomo_performative_2021} introduced in Section~\ref{sec:intro} corresponds to conventional deployment schema.
-By customizing the time interval between two deployments, we can get variants including \textit{delayed RRM} and \textit{$k$-delayed RRM} \cite{brown2020performative}.
+where the \textit{repeated risk minimization} (RRM) \citep{perdomo_performative_2021} introduced in Section~\ref{sec:intro} corresponds to conventional deployment schema.
+By customizing the time interval between two deployments, we can get variants including \textit{delayed RRM} and \textit{$k$-delayed RRM} \citep{brown2020performative}.
 Note that the delayed deployment schema is a special case of $k$-delayed deployment schema, where the number of repeated deployments $r$ is chosen to ensure the output distribution $\mathcal{D}^{(t)}$ is sufficiently close to the fixed point distribution when $\boldsymbol{\theta}^{(t)}$ keeps being deployed on the population $\mathcal{D}^{(t-1)}$.

-\textbf{Technical conditions for iterative algorithms to converge to PS solutions.} As shown in \cite{perdomo_performative_2021,brown2020performative}, PS solutions exist and are unique only when $\ell$ and $\text{T}$ satisfy certain requirements.
+\paragraph{Technical conditions for iterative algorithms to converge to PS solutions.} As shown in \cite{perdomo_performative_2021,brown2020performative}, PS solutions exist and are unique only when $\ell$ and $\text{T}$ satisfy certain conditions.
 Moreover, iterative algorithms introduced in Eqn. \eqref{eq:rrm_original} can converge to the PS solution.
-We introduce them below, where $\Theta$, $\mathcal{Z}$, and $\triangle (\mathcal{Z})$ denote the parameter space, sample space, and space of distributions over samples.
+We introduce these conditions below, where $\Theta$, $\mathcal{Z}$, and $\triangle (\mathcal{Z})$ denote the parameter space, sample space, and space of distributions over samples.